-The woody species showed some growth since the Year 1 site visit in 2022, although the degree of growth varied across the site (see the side-by-side photos from 2021, 2022, and 2023 in Appendix C).
-Percent cover measured this year averaged only 14.5%, but ranged from a low of 6.2% at T8 (west shore) to a high of 42.8% at T2 (south shore).
-The percent cover standard for Year 3 is 30%.
-Considering that the growth trajectory of installed plants is commonly summarized as "Sleep, Creep, Leap," with the "leap" (a growth spurt) at Year 3, there is potential for the site to meet next year's cover performance standard.
+Generally, the surviving plants appeared healthy, although some showed moderate signs of stress following a third exceptionally hot and dry summer, and others may have been inadvertently impacted by landscape maintenance.
+The general success is likely attributable to continued hand-watering combined with proper installation of quality plant material.
+The woody species showed some growth since the Year 2 site visit in 2023, although the degree of growth varied across the site (see the side-by-side photos from 2021, 2023, and 2024 in Appendix B).
+Percent cover measured this year averaged 20.1%, but ranged from a low of 5.1% at T8 (west shore) to a high of 50.0% at T2 (south shore).

+As noted, the percent cover standard for Year 3 is 30%.
+The growth trajectory of installed plants is commonly summarized as "Sleep, Creep, Leap," with the "leap" (a growth spurt) typically at Year 3.
+The combined effect of unusually hot and dry summers and the delay in replacement plant installation has contributed to a reduced "leap" magnitude.
+The Port's October 2024 installation of 597 woody shrubs targeted areas that have had lower survival and cover.
+The replacement plants were installed after this Year 3 monitoring event, and therefore the Year 3 percent cover can be assumed to be slightly higher than what was observed.
+This, combined with the Port's commitment to watering and other recommended maintenance in 2025 and 2026 are anticipated to result in a stronger "leap" in the coming years, and will support achievement of the Year 5 performance standard of 60% woody cover in 2026.